 In Asia, They Are a Prickly Sign of Prosperity

-Similarly, in Southeast Asia, pineapples are often used as decorative elements during celebrations and weddings, symbolizing abundance and happiness in the household.
+Similarly, in Southeast Asia, they are often used as decorative elements during celebrations and weddings, symbolizing abundance and happiness in the household.

 Pineapples in the Tropical Caribbean Are an Emblem of Friendship

-In the vibrant and diverse Caribbean culture, the pineapple holds a special place as a symbol of friendship and warmth.
+In the happy and diverse Caribbean culture, it holds a special place as a symbol of friendship and warmth.
 Historically, when sailors returned home from their voyages, they would place a pineapple outside their homes to signify their safe return and willingness to welcome visitors.

 They Are an Auspicious Offering in Hinduism